ImtiazVision/Java/Notes.md

 ### Process :

 **Process** :  A process is a running program.
 A process is a runtime execution environment made up of instructions, user data, and system data segments, as well as a variety of additional resources including CPU, memory, address space, disk, and network I/O.

+### Thread :

+**Thread** : A thread is a lightweight process that can be used to execute a program.
+A thread is a process's smallest unit of execution.
+A thread merely executes instructions in a sequential order.
+A process may include numerous threads that are active at the same time.